With Looming Rate Hikes, Time To Hedge Gold, Not Buy And Hold

-(article written by Kimberly Rios, CFA, CMT)
+(Article written by Kimberly Rios, CFA, CMT)

 For centuries, gold has maintained its status as a precious commodity.
 Across the globe, early civilizations and modern markets alike valued the metal for its rarity and consistency.
 This has positioned gold as the safe haven for investors.
 Particularly in times of ambiguity, the idea that gold is a reliable, steady asset is exemplified as investors pour into the commodity.